ricniew/ITM-TLS1.n-implementation/README.md

 - automation scripts for the TEPS related configuration changes
 - and some additional details.

-Following ciphers are refered in this document,  the provided TEPS scripts and sample respose files:
+Following ciphers are refered in this document, in the provided TEPS scripts and the attached sample respose files:
 - `KDEBE_TLSV12_CIPHER_SPECS=TLS_RSA_WITH_AES_128_CBC_SHA256,TLS_RSA_WITH_AES_256_CBC_SHA256"`

-If others needs to be used, you **must** modify the TEPS scripts and use them everywhere they are set in this document.
+**Note:** If others cipher specs needs to be used, you **must** modify the TEPS scripts and use them everywhere they are set in this document.

 **APPROACHES**